micmejia/bible-dump/NKJV/Jeremiah/Jer 43.md

 Then the word of the Lord came to Jeremiah in Tahpanhes, saying,

 ###### 9
-"Take large stones in your hand, and hide them in the sight of the men of Judah, in the [^b]clay in the brick courtyard which _is_ at the entrance to Pharaoh's house in Tahpanhes;
+"Take large stones in your hand, and hide them in the sight of the men of Judah, in the clay in the brick courtyard which _is_ at the entrance to Pharaoh's house in Tahpanhes;

 ###### 10
 and say to them, 'Thus says the Lord of hosts, the God of Israel: "Behold, I will send and bring Nebuchadnezzar the king of Babylon, My servant, and will set his throne above these stones that I have hidden.
 And he will spread his royal pavilion over them.